ajaysehwal/CODBOX/README.md

 ## 💥 Introduction

-SyncXcode is a dynamic platform designed to enhance your coding experience with real-time collaboration, integrated communication tools, and a fast code compiler.
+SyncCode is a dynamic platform designed to enhance your coding experience with real-time collaboration, integrated communication tools, and a fast code compiler.

 ## Features